ServBay Cross-Platform Data Migration Guide

 Step 2: Backup the ServBay Data Directory

-- Open Finder and go to the
+- Open Finder and navigate to the

 /Applications

-directory. - Locate the ServBay folder (note: this is not the
+directory. - Locate the

-application itself). - Rename this folder to
+application). - Rename this folder to

 ServBay.bak